Ntropish/prolly-gunna/README.md

 Deletes a key-value pair.
 Returns true if the key was found and deleted.

-`commit(): Promise<Uint8Array | null>`

-Finalizes the current state of the tree and returns its root hash.
-This hash serves as a persistent handle to the current version.

 `getRootHash(): Promise<Uint8Array | null>`

-Returns the root hash of the current tree state without creating a new commit.
+Returns the root hash of the current tree state.

 `scanItems(options: ScanOptions): Promise<ScanPage>`